-The SACJJ strongly supports and promotes 4 core protections for the safe and appropriate holding of juveniles as best practices in the state of Wyoming.
+The SACJJ strongly supports and promotes OJJDP’s Four Core Protections for the safe and appropriate holding of juveniles as best practices in the state of Wyoming.

 - Deinstitutionalization of Status Offenders (DSO)